Department of Family Services – Domestic and Sexual Violence Services

 notepad and pen

-Please take a moment to log on to your Volunteer Management System (VMS) account and log your hours for the month of April.
+Please take a moment to log on to your Volunteer Management System (VMS) account and log your hours for the month of May.
 Please also log any time you spent on training under “volunteer training.”
-If you do not see this selection under your opportunities, please reach out to volunteer liaisons, who will log on to add it to your account.
+If you do not see this selection under your opportunities, please email Caroline Croghan, and she will log on to add it to your account.

 Please enter your hours for each day you volunteered and not as a lump sum.
-If you need to log hours for a previous month, contact volunteer liaisons to let them know so they can be aware of the entry and expedite the approval process.
+If you need to log hours for a previous month, please email Caroline Croghan to let her know so she can be aware of the entry and expedite the approval process.

 Parting Shot